arjenmeek/queryduck/docs/explanation.md

 ## Comparison to RDF and the Semantic Web

-The obvious comparison for CrunchyVicar is RDF, the [Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework).
+The obvious comparison for QueryDuck is RDF, the [Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework).
 Both are centered around storing and exchanging knowledge in a highly structured way.
 Both also rely on variations of the subject-predicate-object model for expressing information.
-There are many more specific similarities, not in the least because CrunchyVicar borrows concepts and terminology from RDF (why reinvent what works?).
+There are many more specific similarities, not in the least because QueryDuck borrows concepts and terminology from RDF (why reinvent what works?).

-There is one particularly important difference between CrunchyVicar and RDF: The latter's design is heavily centered around the concept of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), an attempt to standardize data exchange protocols on the World Wide Web.
+There is one particularly important difference between QueryDuck and RDF: The latter's design is heavily centered around the concept of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), an attempt to standardize data exchange protocols on the World Wide Web.
 Despite all the strengths and use cases of the Semantic Web concept, the connection to the structure of the World Wide Web also places many restrictions on the ways information can be stored and exchanged, such as the focus on generalized Uniform Resource Identifiers (URI's) that are meant to correspond to web resources.
-CrunchyVicar, by contrast, forces every resource it expresses to be identifiable by a UUID.
+QueryDuck, by contrast, forces every resource it expresses to be identifiable by a UUID.

 # TODO